-- p1 (ndarray) First position - p2 (ndarray) Second position
+- p1 (ndarray) First point(s) - p2 (ndarray) Second point(s)

+The difference vectors between the points with periodic boundary conditions applied.

+dim: int

+'''

+property discretization: ndarray

+the linear size of a cell along each axis

+Type

+numpy.array

+distance_real(p1, p2)

+Calculate the distance between two points given in real coordinates

+This takes periodic boundary conditions into account if necessary.

+Parameters

+• p1 (ndarray) - First position

+• p2 (ndarray) - Second position

+Returns

 Distance between the two positions

+Return type

+float

 classmethod from_bounds (bounds, shape, periodic)

+Parameters

-- bounds (Sequence [Tuple [float, float]]) -
+• bounds (Sequence [Tuple [float, float]]) -

-- shape (Sequence[int]) -
+• shape (Sequence[int]) -

-- periodic (Sequence [bool]) -
+• periodic (Sequence [bool]) -

+Return type

+GridBase

 classmethod from_state(state)

 create a field from a stored state.

+Parameters

 state (str or dict) - The state from which the grid is reconstructed.
-If state is a string, it is decoded as JSON, which should yield a dict.
+If state is a string, it is

+decoded as JSON, which should yield a dict.

+Return type

+GridBase

 get_axis_index (key, allow_symmetric=True)

 return the index belonging to an axis

+Parameters

-- key (int or str) The index or name of an axis - allow_symmetric (bool) Whether axes with assumed symmetry are included in get_boundary_conditions (bc='auto_periodic_neumann', rank=0)
+• key (int or str) - The index or name of an axis

+• allow_symmetric (bool) - Whether axes with assumed symmetry are included

+Returns

 The index of the axis

+Return type

+int

+get_boundary_conditions (bc='auto_periodic_neumann', rank=0)

 constructs boundary conditions from a flexible data format

+'''

 - bc (str or list or tuple or dict) The boundary conditions applied to the field.
 Boundary conditions are generally given as a list with one condition for each axis.
 For periodic axis, only periodic boundary conditions are allowed (indicated by 'periodic' and 'anti-periodic').
 For non-periodic axes, different boundary conditions can be specified for the lower and upper end (using a tuple of two conditions).
-For instance, Dirichlet conditions enforcing a value NUM (specified by { 'value': NUM}) and Neumann conditions enforcing the value DERIV for the derivative in the normal direction (specified by { 'derivative': DERIV}) are supported.
+For instance, Dirichlet conditions enforcing a value NUM (specified by {'value': NUM}) and Neumann conditions enforcing the value DERIV for the derivative in the normal direction (specified by {'derivative': DERIV}) are supported.
 Note that the special value 'natural' imposes periodic boundary conditions for periodic axis and a vanishing derivative otherwise.
 More information can be found in the boundaries documentation. - rank (int) The tensorial rank of the value associated with the boundary conditions.